Undergraduate tuition fees

 - All outstanding debt is written off after 30 years (England and Wales) or 25 years (Northern Ireland).

 The UK government website has a useful Student finance calculator that shows you how the Tuition Fee Loan repayment system works for students from England or Wales.

 You may also be eligible for scholarships and bursaries from Heriot-Watt University to help pay for your fees and living costs.

-If you are from an EU country and you satisfy the eligibility requirements, you will have your tuition fees paid by the Scottish Government through the Students Awards Agency for Scotland (SAAS).
+If you are from an EU country outside the UK and began your undergraduate degree programme in September 2020 or earlier, and you satisfy the eligibility requirements, you will have your tuition fees paid by the Scottish Government through the Students Awards Agency for Scotland (SAAS).
 You must apply to SAAS for payment of your tuition fees each year, even if you are not applying for any other support.

 Tuition fees are higher for international students, so if you are unsure which category you fall in to, you should complete a fee status enquiry form, which allows us to assess whether you have a relevant connection to the UK that might positively influence your fee status.
 Guidance notes on applying for student support are available on the UKCISA website.